sephajebi/home/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a Postdoctoral Scholar in Combinatorics and Optimization at the University of Waterloo.
-In 2024, I was appointed Instructor in Mathematics at Princeton University, though visa delays prevented me from taking up the position.
+In 2024, I was appointed Junior Faculty (Instructor) in Mathematics at Princeton University, but visa delays prevented me from taking up the position.

 I received my PhD in Combinatorics and Optimization from the University of Waterloo in 2024.
 My thesis was _<a href='https://uwspace.uwaterloo.ca/items/0ff1e564-5de5-48bd-9ffc-58bd5950c99b'>Foreshadowing the Grid Theorem for Induced Subgraphs</a>_.
 My advisor was <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.

 Currently, my research is in combinatorics and graph theory, with a focus on structural graph theory.
-Broadly, I am also interested in topology, number theory, and category theory.
+Broadly, I am also interested in topology and category theory.

 <i class="fas fa-envelope"></i> shajebi at uwaterloo dot ca\
 <a href='https://scholar.google.com/citations?hl=en&authuser=1&user=jHoNmSkAAAAJ'><i class="ai ai-google-scholar"></i> Google Scholar</a>\